saifu-a/covid-tracker/Documentation.md

   This is a CSS Reset File.
 To explain in simpler terms, every browser has some defaults styles to each and every HTML element and it differs from browser to browser.
 So, to have a consistent default styles across all browsers *Normalize.css* is used.
 It makes the webpage look same across all browsers and platforms.

 - geoPlugin

+  This is a web service that returns the location of the client.
+We are using this service to determine from which state our webpage is being accessed and we can show the data pertaining to that state.
+Thus freeing the client of the hassle of searching their state.

 - Moment.js

+  This is a library which contains many functions related to Date and Time.
+We are using the functions provided by this library to format dates into its easily recognizable counterparts in our graphs.

 - Chart.js

+  This is the library we are heavily relying on to display our graphs.
+Rather creating the graphs from scratch, this library provides us with templates of many popular graphs like Line Chart, Pie Chart, Bar Chart, etc. We are just giving the data to the library and it's many functions and it renders the chart according to the provided data.

 - SweetAlert.js

+  This is a library containing templates for acknowledgement after a form has been submitted.

 ### Data Sources